We are choreologist Tatjana Thierbach and our team of close artistic collaborators of Uwe Scholz.

 Tatjana Thierbach

 was choreologist for Uwe Scholz from 1993 until his death.
-She notated most of his works and rehearsed them in major companies around the world.
+She notated a large part of his works and rehearsed them in major companies in Europe, Asia, Australia, and South America.
 During her time with the Leipzig Ballet, she worked closely with Uwe Scholz and studied his artistic intentions.
-This refers, on the one hand, to the detailed musicality and execution of his choreographies and, on the other hand, to the creation of lighting design, costumes, and stage sets.
+This refers on the one hand to the detailed musicality and execution of his choreographies, and on the other hand to the creation of lighting design, costumes, and stage sets.

 Tatjana Thierbach has been the heir to the moral rights of Uwe Scholz since 2020.